 The only martial art that focus on real-world situations and its extreme efficiency is Krav Maga.
+Many times said to be the deadliest martial arts in the world.
 This martial art style was derived from the street-fighting experience of Hungarian-Israeli martial artist Imi Lichtenfeld, who made use of his training as a boxer and wrestler, while defending the Jewish quarter against fascist groups in Bratislava, Czechoslovakia, during the mid-to-late 1930s.
 In the late 1940s, following his migration to Palestine, he began to provide lessons on combat training to what was to become the Isreali Defense Force – IDF.

 The original concept of Krav Maga was to take the most simple and practical techniques of other fighting styles (originally European boxing, wrestling, and street fighting) and to make them rapidly teachable to the Isreali military.

 Most of the security forces use of Krav Maga is classified, and Israeli military veterans who want to teach Krav Maga in the civilian market are under the direct supervision of the Israeli Ministry of Defense.

 Krav Maga has a philosophy emphasizing aggression, and simultaneous defensive and offensive maneuvers.
 Krav Maga has been used by the Israel Defense Forces’ special forces units, security forces and by regular infantry units.